Tartu Conference on East European and Eurasian Studies

 Organisers

-The Tartu Conference 2025 is organised by the Johan Skytte Institute of Political Studies and the Centre for Eurasian and Russian Studies at the University of Tartu.
+The Tartu Conference 2026 is organised by the Johan Skytte Institute of Political Studies and the Centre for Eurasian and Russian Studies at the University of Tartu.

-In the years 2016-2018, the conference was financially supported by the European Commission under a Horizon 2020 Twinning project entitled “Building Research Excellence in Russian and East European Studies at the Universities of Tartu, Uppsala and Kent” (UPTAKE) under grant agreement No 691818.
+In the years 2016-2018, the conference was financially supported by the European Commission under a Horizon 2020 Twinning project entitled “Building Research Excellence in Russian and East European Studies at the Universities of Tartu, Uppsala, and Kent” (UPTAKE) under grant agreement No 691818.

 Programme Committee

 Aigerim Nurseitova is a junior research fellow and a doctoral student at the University of Tartu researching national minorities’ identity construction in the post-Soviet space.
 Aigerim has been part of the Tartu Conference’s organizing team since 2021.
-As programme assistant, she provides support to the Programme Chair in programme planning and conference management.
+As a programme assistant, she provides support to the Programme Chair in programme planning and conference management.